 Imaginative and focused play in Tiny Town

 Snap a mugshot photo in the city jail.
 Climb into the authentic vintage fire truck and flash the working lights — one of Phillips’ favorite features.
 Push all the buttons on the market’s antique cash register.
-Hobble into the hospital for an X-ray and treatment.
+Act out your favorite fairy tale onstage and watch your production come to life on the theater screen.

-Teeny Tiny Town has its own separate and almost fully enclosed area to the right of Tiny Town, with one small entrance that makes it easy to watch for runners.
+Tiny Tikes is its own separate and almost fully enclosed area to the right of Tiny Town, with one small entrance that makes it easy to watch for runners.
 This area is designed for little kids (as young as 6 months) to play safely without getting toppled by older children.
 Kids who are taller than the railing should not play in this area.

 Some of my favorite things about this space are the large windows letting in natural light and the playful art on the walls from Phillips’ children’s book.
 The rubber floor offers cushioning for crawlers and unsteady walkers.
 Kids will enjoy riding and parking the various cars in the mini replica of Tiny Town.

 The custom-made airplane climber is another favorite focal point of Phillips’.
 Soft blocks and other age-appropriate toys are also provided in the space.
-Phillips plans to add small slides.
+There is also a small slide.
 Adults can sit comfortably on bench seating bordering this space.
 I imagine this to be a well-utilized playdate space, especially on rainy days.
 It’s definitely something I wish I had when I was a new mom looking for alternatives to the mall play areas.

 Café menu and treats